Heavy rains lead to rescues, road closures in Appalachia - WTMJ

 Heavy thunderstorms pounded parts of Appalachia on Sunday and Monday, sending rivers out of their banks and leading to multiple water rescues, mudslides, road closures and power outages, officials said.

-Kentucky Gov. Andy Beshear declared a state of emergency Monday due to heavy rainfall across the state.
+Kentucky Gov. Andy Beshear declared a state of emergency Monday because of heavy rainfall across the state.

-Stacy was part of a storm-response unit cutting down a tree that had fallen onto a road in Wolfe County, Kentucky, about 75 miles (120 kilometers) southeast of Lexington.
+Stacy was part of a storm-response unit cutting down a tree that had fallen onto a road in Wolfe County about 75 miles (120 kilometers) southeast of Lexington.
 But a mudslide started and Stacy was forced to move his firetruck.

 As he was turning around, Stacy noticed something in the floodwaters just down the road — a woman sitting on a stalled car’s door window, waving her cellphone flashlight and yelling for help.